Nils1698/panda-robot-control/README.md

 source ~/.bashrc
 ```
 or reopen the terminal.

+You can now start importing ros_packages inside the "src" folder.
+Generally, it is recommended to insert them one by one and run catkin_make from the workspace in between.
+If errors occur make sure that you understand them correctly.
+You might need to install missing packages.
+Sometimes packages are actually not needed so you might want to comment out lines and try to build again.
+If you do that however, keep track of which lines you comment out as they might be important later on.
 ## Launching the MRAC controller
 ## Setup of the BlueFox3 camera driver
 In order to see camera pictures as a rostopic a driver needs to be installed first.
 You can follow the instructions of this readme or follow the instructions given on [this](https://www.matrix-vision.com/manuals/mvBlueFOX3/UseCases_section_working_with_ROS.html) website.